False Scent: Allusions to real people

+Reception

+False Scent was well received and sold well.

+The New York Times commented, "The author sets the stage with effortless skill: it is worth noting that one does not grow impatient for Alleyn, though he is not summoned until page 106 of a 273-page novel...
+With that fateful entrance, a lighter-than-air novel of feuding Thespians changes instantly to an impeccably managed Q.E.D. in the geometry of death."

-False Scent was well received and sold well, although biographer Joanne Drayton describes it as a "cleverly characterized but, after Alleyn's investigation begins, rather inert novel", and writes of Marsh dramatising the novel with a great family friend Eileen Mackay for a Worthing repertory company ("she wrestled with what she believed was one of her weaker novels"), quoting Marsh's own typically modest comment: "I think the fault may well be that like so many of my books it falls between teckery [ as she termed her detective fiction ] and a comedy of manners."
-The novel's theatrical world and characters, as in many of Marsh's detective novels, are entirely convincing, offering two of the writer's most characteristic talents: a gruesomely ingenious murder method and plot in the classic whodunit style, along with an entertaining social comedy of manners.
+Biographer Joanne Drayton describes it as a "cleverly characterized but, after Alleyn's investigation begins, rather inert novel", and writes of Marsh dramatising the novel with a great family friend Eileen Mackay for a Worthing repertory company ("she wrestled with what she believed was one of her weaker novels"), quoting Marsh's own comment: "I think the fault may well be that like so many of my books it falls between teckery [ as she termed her detective fiction ] and a comedy of manners."

 Adaptation

 The novel was adapted for the stage by Marsh and Eileen Mackay in 1960.
 It played at the Connaught Theatre in Worthing in 1961.